MavapeGZ/4-2Day-local/README.md

 *To check the database electron project click [here](https://github.com/MavapeGZ/4-2day-electron.git).*

 **This software is free to use but it comes with no warranty.
-To use it only give credit to the developer.**
+ISC License**